Are there any eligibility restrictions (e.g. age, gender, nationality)?

 v.
 Long Term Care Insurance

 You have the option to insure yourself and your family members with the Gothaer Versicherung against the financial risk related to requiring long term care.
-EMBL has arranged for a Group Insurance with special terms and conditions and will pay 50% of the premium for you and 25% for your spouse and children within certain limits.
+EMBL has arranged for a Group Insurance with special terms and conditions and will pay 50% of the premium for you and 25% for your life companion and children within certain limits.

 vi.
 Unemployment Benefit